Paul of Samosata: Life

-The synod deposed Paul as bishop and elected Dominus as his successor.
-They also wrote an encyclical letter to Dionysius and Maximus, bishops of Rome and Alexandria respectively.
+The synod deposed Paul as bishop and elected Domnus I as his successor.
+They also wrote an encyclical letter to Pope Dionysius and Pope Maximus of Alexandria, bishops of Rome and Alexandria respectively.
 This letter is the only indisputably contemporary document concerning him and was preserved in Eusebius of Caesarea's Ecclesiastical History.

 However, because the synod had acted without consulting the clergy or the people, its authority was in question, enabling Paul to claim continued possession of his bishopric.
 Since he had friendly relations with Zenobia, the separatist queen of Palmyra ruling in Syria, he maintained his occupancy of the bishop's house in Antioch for another four years.
 Late in 272, however, when the emperor Aurelian defeated Zenobia, Paul lost her protection.
 Aurelian allowed the two parties, for and against Paul, to present their cases before his own tribunal.
 Aurelian was not a Christian and had no interest in the doctrinal issues of the Church.
 Wishing only to restore order, he relied on the judgment of the bishops of Italy and Rome.
 The unanimous verdict was for Paul to relinquish his position as bishop.

 The ruling of Aurelian occurred during the "Little Peace of the Church", a roughly 40-year period when Christianity flourished without official sanctions from the central government.
 It was the first time the Church had sought the emperor's intervention in an internal dispute.

 Teachings

-Paul's teaching is a form of Monarchianism, which emphasized the oneness of God.
+Paul's teaching is a form of Monarchianism, which emphasised the oneness of God.
 Paul taught that Jesus was born a mere man, but that he was infused with the divine Logos or word of God.
 Hence, Jesus was seen not as God-become-man but as man-become-God.
-In his Discourses to Sabinus, of which only fragments are preserved in a book against heresies ascribed to Anastasius, Paul writes:
+In his Discourses to Sabinus of Spoleto, of which only fragments are preserved in a book against heresies ascribed to Anastasius, Paul writes: